Unpack the charm and charisma of places where everybody might just know your name.

 The area is surrounded by natural beauty.
 The Apalachicola National Forest and several state parks offer outdoor adventures like hiking, bird watching, and kayaking.

-Why It’s Underrated: Apalachicola offers an authentic old-Florida feel, a rarity in the often bustling Gulf Coast region.
+What Sets It Apart: Apalachicola offers an authentic old-Florida feel, a rarity in the often bustling Gulf Coast region.

 Beaufort lies on the Crystal Coast and is North Carolina’s third oldest town.
 It’s known for its beautiful waterfront views and historic homes.